trac-hacks/tracmailman/README.rst

 To use the search feature of the plugin, you must have Swish-e installed and an index file to search in.
 The config file for Swish-e is included, (swish-e.config), as well as a shell script (swish-e.sh).
-The swish-e.config file should NOT be changed, but modifications should be made to the swish-e.sh script to tell it 1) where the config file is, and 2) where to store the indices created by the search engine.
+The swish-e.config file should **not** be changed, but modifications should be made to the swish-e.sh script to tell it 1) where the config file is, and 2) where to store the indices created by the search engine.